discoliver/image_comparison/README.md

 ### Running the Program
-To run this program, simply run the **compare.py** script, following a cvs file path which contains pairs of images.
+To run this program, simply run the **compare.py** script, following a csv file path which contains pairs of images.
 Run the following command in your Terminal/Command Prompt or Pycharm Terminal.
 ```shell
 python3 compare.py filename.csv
 ```
-If you have your own input cvs already
+If you have your own input csv already
 ```shell
 python3 compare.py absolute/path/to/your/filename.csv
 ```
-This repo has also provided an example of this input cvs file **images.csv**, which indicates the format should follow to use this program.
+This repo has also provided an example of this input csv file **images.csv**, which indicates the format should follow to use this program.
 If you want to run this test, you could do the command below:
 ```shell
 python3 compare.py images.csv
 ```
+You don't have to edit the file path in **images.csv** as it is pre-configured with the files in **Test/images** folder.

 Knowledge transfer session and a demo will be provided to the user and all questions could be answered.
 Also feel free to [contact me](mailto:b96wang@edu.uwaterloo.ca?subject=[GitHub]%20Source%20Han%20Sans) if you have additional questions.

 ### Result and Test
 How do you know if this program works?
-This project includes an [images](https://github.com/discoliver/image_comparison/tree/master/Test/images) folder, which contains a test set of images, as well as an example of the input file, [images.cvs](https://github.com/discoliver/image_comparison/blob/master/Test/images.csv).
+This project includes an [images](https://github.com/discoliver/image_comparison/tree/master/Test/images) folder, which contains a test set of images, as well as an example of the input file, [images.csv](https://github.com/discoliver/image_comparison/blob/master/Test/images.csv).

 Therefore, you could simply run the command below to see the test result.
 ```shell